qcode-software/qcode-tcl/doc/tutorial-2-form-posting-and-nsv-variables.md

 -----
 ### Handling the form post

 Add the code below to the `init.tcl` file.
-When the form is submitted from "form.html" the action will look for "form_process" and find our proc.
+When the form is submitted from `form.html` the action will look for `form_process` and find our proc.

+This proc will find the values posted into the first and last name fields and set them as nsv variables to be referenced later, it will then redirect the user to the `form_results.html` page.

 ```tcl
 ns_register_proc POST /form_process form_process